PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 (2, 1)

-To simplify such selections based on the values of attributes, it is possible to specify desired selection as a dictionary for either samples of features dimensions, where each key corresponds to an attribute name, and value specifies a list of desired values.
-Specifying multiple keys for either dimension leads to the intersection of matching elements:
+To simplify such selections based on the values of attributes, it is possible to specify the desired selection as a dictionary for either samples of features dimensions, where each key corresponds to an attribute name, and each value specifies a list of desired attribute values.
+Specifying multiple keys for either dimension can be used to obtain the intersection of matching elements:

 >>> subds = ds[{'some_attr': [1., 0.], 'literal': ['two']}, {'responsible': ['me', 'you']}]
 >>> print subds.sa.some_attr, subds.sa.literal, subds.fa.responsible